ptomulik/testmd/README.md

 ## Overview

-Hash mixin with simple validation and munging.
+*Vash* (a validating hash) provides mixins to add *Hash* methods to user class enabling simple validation and munging of data entering hash.

 # Module Description